scikit-plots/scikit-plots/docs/source/devel/development_setup.rst

         conda activate mpl-dev

-      Remember to activate the environment whenever you start working on Matplotlib!
+      Remember to activate the environment whenever you start working on scikit-plots!

    .. tab-item:: :octicon:`codespaces` GitHub Codespaces

       `GitHub Codespaces <https://docs.github.com/codespaces>`_ is a cloud-based
-      in-browser development environment that comes with the appropriate setup to contribute to Matplotlib.
+      in-browser development environment that comes with the appropriate setup to contribute to scikit-plots.

       #.
 Open codespaces on your fork by clicking on the green :octicon:`code` ``Code``
          button on the GitHub web interface and selecting the ``Codespaces`` tab.